Symplectic lattice gauge theories on Grid: approaching the conformal window: Numerical Implementation: Grid

 \subsection{Comparing HMC and RHMC}

 While in this paper we are mostly interested in the theory with $N=2$, $N_{\rm f}=0$, and $N_{\rm as}=4$, and hence we can use the HMC algorithm, for the general purpose of identifying the extent of the conformal window in this class of lattice gauge theories it may be necessary to consider also odd numbers of fermions, for which we resort to the RHMC algorithm.
 The latter relies on a rational approximation in the computation of the fermion force, but the presence of a Metropolis accept-reject step ensures that the algorithm is exact.
 Thus, a preliminary test must be made to check the consistency of the implementation---as was done for $SU(3)$ theories, see for instance Ref.~\cite{Clark:2003na}.\footnote{We note that to check the correctness of the Remez implementation, one could in principle use any function of an arbitrary matrix $M$.
 In particular, choosing diagonal matrices would make the comparison straightforward.
 Grid makes use of this methodology in its test suite.} To gauge whether the numerical implementation is working at the desired level of accuracy and precision, we performed the exercise leading to Fig.~\ref{Fig:RHMC}.
 We computed the average plaquette, $\langle P\rangle$, where $P$ is defined as \beq P \equiv \dfrac{a^4}{6\tilde{V}}\sum_x \sum_{\mu<\nu} \left[ \frac{1}{2N}{\rm Re}\, {\Tr}\, {\cal P}_{\mu\nu}(x) \right] \eeq for ensembles having lattice volume $\tilde V = (8a)^4$ and coupling $\beta = 6.8$, for a few representative choices of the bare mass $-1.4 \leq a m^{\rm as}_0 \leq 0.0$.
 We repeated this exercise three times: at first, we treated all fermions with the HMC, then we treated them all with the RHMC, and finally we used a mixed strategy, treating two fermions with the HMC, and two with the RHMC.
 We display, in the two plots in the figure, the differences of the second and third approaches to the first one, respectively.
-We detect no visible discrepancies, the differences being compatible with zero within the statistical uncertainties.
+For most of the data, the differences are compatible with zero within the statistical uncertainties.
+More generally, given the number of observables, the probability to find a deviation larger than $3\sigma$ from the null value results to be $\sim 12\%$.